Cylinder curves in finite holonomy flat metrics: Examples

 \subsection{Infinite diameter set of cylinder curves}

-Here we describe a construction of $q$--flat metrics illustrating the necessity of the assumption in Theorem~\ref{T:main} that the metric be fully punctured.
-For this, consider the translation surface in Figure~\ref{H11}.
+Here we describe a construction of $q$--flat metrics with holonomy of order greater than $2$ and with $\EC$ having infinite diameter.
+According to Theorem~\ref{T:main}, these examples {\em cannot} be fully punctured.

+Before we begin, we need one more result due to Klarreich \cite{Kla} (see also \cite{HamBoun,Bom}).
+To state it, we consider the subspace of measured filling foliations (measured foliations having positive intersection number with every simple closed curve) in the space of all measured foliations, and let $\FL(S)$ denote the quotient space of this subspace by forgetting measures.
+We let $\partial \C(S)$ denote the Gromov boundary of the curve graph of $S$. \begin{theorem} There is a mapping class group equivariant homeomorphism

+Moreover, the bounded length curves along a Teichm\"uller geodesic ray defined by a quadratic differential whose vertical foliation is supported on $\mathcal F \in \FL(S)$ limits to the boundary point corresponding to $\mathcal F$. \end{theorem} In what follows, we use this theorem to make the identification $\partial \C(S)=\FL(S)$.

+\begin{theorem} Given any surface and $\mathcal F \in \FL(S)$, there exist a flat metric $\varphi$ with holonomy of order $6$ for which $\EC(\varphi) \subset \C(S)$ accumulates on $\mathcal F$.
+In particular, $\EC(\varphi)$ has infinite diameter. \end{theorem} \begin{proof} By work of Hubbard and Masur \cite{HubMas}, there is a semi-translation structure $\hat \varphi$ on $S$ having vertical foliation supported on $\mathcal F$, up to Whitehead moves and isotopy.
+In fact, the Hubbard-Masur result is much stronger, allowing one to specify the underlying conformal structure.
+Suppose first that $\hat \varphi$ has a cone point of cone angle $3\pi$ (which is the generic situation).
+For example, $\hat \varphi$ may be constructed by gluing sides of the polygon as in Figure~\ref{H11}.

-We use this metric to construct another flat metric with holonomy of order $4$ as follows.
-First, choose a direction $\theta$, and cut a slit of some small length $\epsilon>0$ starting at a cone point along each of the four singular leaves in direction $\theta$.
-This produces a subsurface $\Sigma \subset S$ which is the complement of quadrilateral, equipped with a Euclidean cone metric having four singular points of cone angle $2\pi$ on the boundary.
-Cap off the quadrilateral with a square of side length $2 \epsilon$, glued isometrically along the edges, so that the corners of the square are glued to the singular points of the boundary.
-This produces a flat metric $\hat \varphi$ on $S$, and the one cone point of cone angle $4\pi$ has given rise to four cone points of cone angle $\frac{5\pi}2$, occurring at the corners of the square.
-The holonomy outside the square is exactly the same as before, but now loops around these new cone points have holonomy which is a rotation of order $4$.
-Therefore, the holonomy of $(S,\hat \varphi)$ has order $4$.
+We use this metric to construct another flat metric with holonomy of order $6$ as follows.
+First, at a cone point of cone angle $3\pi$, cut a vertical slit of some small length $\epsilon>0$ along each of the three leaves of $\mathcal F$.
+This produces a subsurface $\Sigma \subset S$ which is the complement of triangular disk, equipped with a Euclidean cone metric having three singular points of cone angle $2\pi$ on the boundary.
+Cap off the triangular disk by gluing in an equilateral triangle of side length $2 \epsilon$, glued isometrically along the edges, so that the corners of the triangle are glued to the singular points of the boundary.
+This produces a flat metric $\varphi$ on $S$, and the one cone point of cone angle $3\pi$ has given rise to three cone points of cone angle $\frac{7\pi}3$ occurring at the corners of the triangle.
+The holonomy outside the triangle is exactly the same as before (order $2$), but now loops around these new cone points have holonomy which is a rotation of order $6$.
+Therefore, the holonomy of $(S,\varphi)$ has order $6$.